royriojas/simpless/README.md

 - allow you to include several files using `less-plugin-glob`
 - inline small url files into the output css file
 - copy the urls that cannot be inlined to a folder relative to the output
+- provide the option to include a banner
+- provide some simple custom functions:
+  - **calc-em**: calculate the value in ems given a value in pixels. example: `font-size: calc-em(15px) // will output font-size: 1em`
+  - **calc-rem**: calculate the value in rems given a value in pixels. example: `font-size: calc-rem(15px) // will output font-size: 1rem`
+  - **rel-val**: caculate a value in percentage relative to the second value passed. example: `width: rel-val(90px, 100px) // will output width: 90%;`

 ## Motivation
 Just wanted to have a good wrapper to process my less resources, without having to manually install